Talent Development || Project Management

 Expertise and skills:

-As a recent graduate of Music Management and current ResM Computer Music student, I bring an interesting perspective to the idea of immersion.
-Having worked primarily within the popular music industry, my research stems from an interest in culture, society and the arts.
+Having worked primarily within the commercial music industry, my research stems from an interest in culture, society and technology.
 In my final year of university, I focused my reading onto the impact of technology with musical performance.
 My dissertation, ‘The Dehumanisation of the Artistic Future’, was chosen as the overall winner for Europe in the Undergraduate Awards 2018.
 This study evidenced the disconnection between the popular music industry and software development, generating a plethora of questions regarding copyright, ownership and authorship.
-Although uncommon when considering immersive experience, this study is concerned with the experience of the artist rather than the audience member.
-I believe this perspective will provide an insight into the performer’s relationship with the artistic activity, and may provide information regarding performance perception, ability and cognitive state.